Official Transcript Online Ordering FAQs

-4. Can I submit my eTranscript request now, and have it automatically sent when all of my grades have been posted?
+4. Can I submit my official transcript request now, and have it automatically sent when all of my grades have been posted?

 Yes, if you are currently enrolled in coursework for a current or future semester at the time you submit your request, you can select the “After Grades Are Posted” option and the relevant semester under the question “When do you want your transcript processed?”
 If you select this option, the system will check on a regular basis for all of your grades in the semester specified to be posted.
 Once all grades in the specified semester have posted, your request will be sent.

-To learn more about the numerous security features of eTranscripts, visit the National Student Clearinghouse’s website.
+To learn more about the numerous security features of electronic transcripts, visit the National Student Clearinghouse’s website.

-2. Can I email an eTranscript to myself and share that document with others?
+2. Can I email an electronic transcript to myself and share that document with others?

 After You Submit

-1. How long does it take for my eTranscript to be sent?
+1. How long does it take for my official transcript to be sent?

-Provided that: (i) you have no holds on your record that prevent transcript release, (ii) the National Student Clearinghouse is able to match the identifying information you provided to your Fordham student record; (iii) you have not uploaded any attachments; and (iv) no system maintenance periods are ongoing, your eTranscript should be sent to your recipients within 30-90 minutes.
+Provided that: (i) you have no holds on your record that prevent transcript release, (ii) the National Student Clearinghouse is able to match the identifying information you provided to your Fordham student record; (iii) you have not uploaded any attachments; and (iv) no system maintenance periods are ongoing, your transcript will be sent in the following timeframes:

-2. What factors will delay my eTranscript being sent?
+2. What factors will delay my official transcript being sent?